 Tax treatment of foundations

-Whether you have any questions about (Swiss) foundations and their benefits, need support with the selection of a multi-family in Switzerland, or want to discuss the use of wealth planning structures in general, please feel free to contact us.
+Whether you have any questions about (Swiss) foundations and their benefits, need support with selecting the right family office solution, or want to discuss the use of wealth planning structures in general, please contact us.
 We look forward to supporting you.